intelligent-machine-learning/dlrover/README.md

 <text> The Performance of DLRover Flash Checkpoint to Save/Load GPT2-1.5B.</text>
 </div>

-The figure illustrates that the I/O time overhead to read checkpoint files when resuming by restarting training processes.
-With DLRover Flash Checkpoint, recovery directly from shared memory takes essentially on the order of seconds wich is much faster than SSD and NAS.
+The figure illustrates that the I/O time to read checkpoint files when resuming training processes.
+With DLRover Flash Checkpoint, recovery could be completed in the order of seconds by loading checkpoints directly from shared memory, which is much faster compared to loading checkpoints from SSD and NAS.

 #### Fault Tolerance Improves the Stability of TensorFlow PS Training